mwhagedorn/AGC_DSKY_Replica/README.md

 By doing it this way we will have terminal windows open for both the sim and for the shutdown script- Handy for debugging and monitoring!

+You wat this script first in autostart or input will go to wrong terminal window

 ```
 Make out shell script on Desktop exectable